Floursbeginner-to-intermediateprofessional bakers22 min read · updated 2026-06-25

 Two spelt flours are in the catalogue:

-See [table-spelt-vs-wheat] for the full comparison.
+The full comparison is in the table below.
 The key differences for the baker:

 Practical implications: